revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Data JDBC & JPA.md

 </details>

 ---
-7. Is it mandatory to call the `save` method to update an object inside a transactional method for `CrudRepository`?
+7.Is it mandatory to call the `save` method to update an object inside a transactional method for `CrudRepository`?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)